-Maternity leave can be many things – wonderful, fraught, amazing, isolating, life-changing, inconvenient, to name but a few adjectives that might be used by anyone impacted by an employee’s absence on maternity leave.
+Maternity can be many things – wonderful, fraught, amazing, isolating, life-changing, inconvenient, are just a few adjectives that might be used by anyone impacted by an employee’s absence on maternity leave.
 Navigating the legal rights and obligations that apply to employers and employees around pregnancy and maternity leave can be a minefield.

 Many employees will go off on maternity leave, return to their jobs after a year off, during which time a temp has been covering, and carry on as before, with no real changes to their role in the organisation.

 But what happens where an employer wants to make changes to the organisation structure that will impact on the employee’s role?
 What happens if the employee wants to change her working pattern?
 Can either party expect to get their ideal solution?